 One of the most popular things to do in Voyageurs National Park is to rent a houseboat.
 Since there are so many waterways and interconnecting lakes, it’s a spot that warrants a way for you to cruise through the lakes without having to “rough it” by camping.

-Of course, if you are a camping enthusiast, this will be a great spot.
-It’s one of the least-visited national parks given how North it is relative to the rest of the continental United States.
+Of course, this will be a great spot if you are a camping enthusiast.
+It’s one of the least-visited national parks, given how North it is relative to the rest of the continental United States.

-Voyageurs National Park is on the Canadian border and offers some of the best northern outdoor pursuits and adventures anyone could ask for, making it one of the best Minnesota attractions.
+Voyageurs National Park is on the Canadian border and offers some of the best northern outdoor pursuits and adventures anyone could ask for.

 6. Pretend You’re in the Alps at Lutsen Mountains Resort

 Address: 467 Ski Hill Rd, Lutsen, MN 55612

 Minnesota is not known for having a ton of rocky or mountainous terrain it’s known for being the opposite, but believe it or not, you can still find some excellent skiing resorts.
 Lutsen Mountains ski resort is the most well-known and can be found in Northeast Minnesota along the North Shore scenic drive.